amizz/Whatsapp-Direct-Messaging-API/README.md

 http://<domain>/<phonenum>
 ```
 > Directly open whatsapp to respective phone number as long as the phone number is registered on whatsapp.
-> No message.
+> No message included.

 ```
 http://<domain>/<phonenum>/<message>
 ```
-> Directly open whatsapp to respective phone number and message will be automatically included.
+> Directly open whatsapp to respective phone number.
+Message is automatically included.